anooruddh/devops/AnsibleReadme.md

 The --start-at-task option allows you to start the execution of a playbook from a specific task.
 It takes an argument about the name of the task at which to start.
 You can see the below command.

 		$ ansible-playbook play.yml --start-at-task="Task Name"

+# Order of Hosts in playbook execution
+Possible values of order are:

+	inventory: The default.
+The order is ‘as provided’ by the inventory
+	reverse_inventory: As the name implies, this reverses the order ‘as provided’ by the inventory
+	sorted: Hosts are alphabetically sorted by name
+	reverse_sorted: Hosts are sorted by name in reverse alphabetical order
+	shuffle: Hosts are randomly ordered each run